For more information, please contact:

 The committee has 15 members, plus two ex officio members: the Government Leader in the Senate or that person's representative; and the Opposition Leader in the Senate or that person's representative.

 The Subcommittee on Agenda and Procedure (Steering Committee), comprised of the Chair, Deputy Chair and one other member of the committee, has the power to make certain decisions when the Senate is not sitting, or during election periods.
-The members of the Steering Committee are also ex officio members of the Joint Inter-parliamentary Council of the Senate and the House of Commons, created in 1995 and responsible for all administrative and financial matters relating to the inter-parliamentary associations.
+The Steering Committee must then report its decisions to the first meeting of CIBA thereafter.

-In 1867, the year the Canadian federation was established, the Senate of Canada struck three standing committees, including a Committee on Contingent Accounts.
+In 1867, the Senate of Canada struck three standing committees, including a Committee on Contingent Accounts.
 The Clerk of the Senate was to table a statement of Senate accounts, with supporting documents, at the beginning of each session of Parliament; that committee was to consider and report on all matters relating to employees and general administration.

 Unlike the House of Commons, whose Board of Internal Economy is established under statute, the Senate has chosen to delegate matters relating to its internal administration to an ordinary committee, to have the committee report to the Senate, and to have the committee's recommendations approved under the same rules that apply to all other Senate committees.

-A singular point is that the Speaker of the Senate plays no direct role in the administration of the Senate and does not necessarily sit on the Committee on Internal Economy, Budgets and Administration, although there have been exceptions, the most recent being Speaker Noël H. Kinsella, who has been a member since 2007 and from 1985 to 1989 when Speaker Guy Charbonneau chaired the committee.
+A singular point is that the Speaker of the Senate plays no direct role in the administration of the Senate and does not necessarily sit on the Committee on Internal Economy, Budgets and Administration.
+However, there have been exceptions, the most recent being Senator Leo Housakos, who chaired the committee in 2015 while he was Speaker pro-tempore.

 The Committee on Contingent Accounts became the Standing Committee on Internal Economy and Contingent Accounts in 1894, and received its present name during the 1970-72 session of Parliament.
 In 1991, the Parliament of Canada Act was amended in order to give the committee legal recognition and legal powers to act between sessions of Parliament.

 Because of the breadth of the committee’s mandate, it often establishes subcommittees to examine specific issues, in the interest of efficiency and effectiveness.
-These subcommittees report their conclusions and recommendations to the committee for consideration .
+These subcommittees report their conclusions and recommendations to the committee for consideration.
+During the previous sessions, a total of eight subcommittees, including the Subcommittee on Agenda and Procedure were established including:

 With the agreement of the committee, the committee's meetings are called by the Chair.
-This is commonly done after consultation with the Deputy Chair or with the Steering Committee.
+This is commonly done after consultation with the Steering Committee.

-Policy and project development usually follows one of two courses:
+Policy and project development usually follow one of the following courses:

-(b) senior officials take the initiative of drafting policies or proposals, consider them in detail at the Management Committee chaired by the Clerk of the Senate, and then submit them to the Steering Committee.
+(b) senior officials take the initiative of drafting policies or proposals, consider them in detail at the Executive Committee (composed of the Clerk of the Senate and Chief Legislative Services Officer, the Law Clerk and Parliamentary Counsel, and the CCSO), and then submit them to the Steering Committee;

 All agenda matters are considered by the Steering Committee before being put on the committee's agenda.
 The committee may come to a decision itself or refer items for further study and review to the appropriate subcommittee.